What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area where they can't compete

 A move into the corporate market has been a huge success for The Cake Store.
 "We introduced these new mini cakes which can include an edible corporate logo," Kevin smiles.
 "It's a fantastic tool for marketing, as the company's advert is the last thing the client sees as the cake disappears into their mouth!"

-Development of the ecommerce business has gone very smoothly and The Cake Store now employs 36 staff, including 14 cake decorators.
-Tim, who works from his home in Ayr, Scotland, says the only real issue he faces is, keeping up with demand.
+The Cake Store now employs 36 staff, including 14 cake decorators.
+Tim, who works from his home in Ayr, Scotland, says the only real issue he faces is keeping up with demand.